Kochchadaiyan Ranadhira: Victory over the chalukyas

 In reign of Paramesvaravarman I, he was attacked by the Chalukyan king Vikramaditya I and seized Kanchipuram after defeating the Pallava king.
 According to the Chalukyan records Vikramaditya I seems to have pushed on to the south, and he was encamped at Uragapura (Uraiyur) on the south bank of the Kaveri river on April 25 A.D.
 674. Where he was opposed by Paramesvaravarman I and the Pandyan king Kochchadaiyan,near Trichinopoly a battle was fought at Peruvalanallur.
 And the Kendur plates say that Vikramaditya I, fought with the Pandyas.We have also Supposed that Pandya king was one of the three confederates who gained the victory at Peruvallanallur.
 Pallava and Pandya records equally claim that, in this battle the Chalukyas was defeated.The Velvikudi copper plates mention Ranadhira victory over the Karnatas(i.e.,Chalukyas) And bore the title of (Madurakarunatakan).
-Defeated the Chalukyan forces led by Vikramaditya I, in the Battle of Peruvallanallur.
+Defeated the Chalukyan forces led by Vikramaditya I, in the Battle of Peruvallanallur.According to N. Subramaniam, the title ‘Ranadhira’ could be interpreted as having been assumed after a victory over Vikramaditya I, also known as ‘Ranarasika’.
 Vikramaditya, despite commanding a large army, was forced to leave the battlefield.Based on these evidences, scholars such as D. C. Sircar theorize that Vikramaditya fought against the Pallavas as a subordinate of his brothers, and ascended the throne only after their deaths.
 The term "three kings" apparently refers to the Chola, Chera, and Pandya rulers who had allied with the Pallavas.

 Victory over Maharathas

-He is also said to have attacked and defeated the "Maharathas" in the city of Mangalapuram (modern Mangalore).
+"at the great city called Maagalapura, where the peacock danced with the cuckoo near tanks perfumed with opening flowers, (Kochadaiyan) attacked and destroyed the Maharathas (and thus) removed the word “common property” (with reference to) the country (bordering) on the roaring seas."